dustdustinthewind/IntralismQoLMod/README.md

 - Add Shift key modifier to BPM scroll to scroll faster.

 ### Bugs To Squash (mod bugs on top, vanilla bugs on bottom)
-- Maps with multiple BPMs listed are not properly supported by the mod yet.
-You can hang Intralism into a crash, and overwrite your listed BPMs when you save if you're not careful!
-Workaround: Be mindful of the BPM tool and your description and the bullshit this mod has right now.
 - There's a "Play Test Map" button that doesn't do anything yet.
 Mod Bug.
 The first part of an upcoming feature.
 - The "Map" drop down menu flashes while loading the map.
 Intetional Mod "Bug".
 Workaround: none needed.
 While this is currently intentional for reasons I do not have the energy nor ability to explain, I'd rather this wasn't the case.
 - Audio Waveform in background doesn't delete when loading a new map.
 Vanilla Bug.
 Workaround: restart the editor.
 Seems to be one that stumped oxy as well, he tried several times to delete it)